 Supports short-term residency by scholars from throughout the diaspora.
 While in residence, scholars may undertake research or other projects of their choice.

-Supports international study by two undergraduates of color or other students who, because of socio-economic or other reasons, may be underrepresented in study-abroad programs.
+The Undergraduate International Studies Fellowship supports international study by two undergraduates of color or other students who, because of socio-economic or other reasons, may be underrepresented in study-abroad programs.
+UISF recipients are awarded up to $2,500 toward academic research or study in an international setting.
 Although the fellowship seeks to encourage students to study in Africa or in an African diaspora country, there are no restrictions on intended country of study.
+Students who are enrolled full-time, in good academic standing, and plan to travel abroad in the summer or fall of 2018, are eligible to apply.
+To apply, click the link below to download the application.
+Completed applications should be delivered in person to the Stone Center, suite 215 or emailed to firstname.lastname@example.org.
+The application deadline is March 12, 2018 at 5pm.
+For more information, contact Joseph Jordan (919)962-9001 or email email@example.com.

 Faculty Art, Culture and Creativity Grants